waii-ai/waii-sdk-js/doc/docs/chat-module.md

 - `ask`: User's query or command.
 - `streaming`: If true, indicates a continuous stream of data/response is expected.
 - `parent_uuid`: UUID of the previous related chat (if any) to maintain context.
+- `chart_type`: Type of chart requested.
+- `additional_context`: (optional) Additional context statements to be used during chat response generation.
+See [Semantic Context Module](semantic-context-module.md) for more details.

 #### `ChatResponse`